RisHi8899/Get-URL-Access/README.md

 # Get-URL-Access
-In this u will understand how to connect app with internet where user input the website link in our to open site through our browser
+In this u will understand how to connect app with internet where user input the website link in the app to open site through the browser